bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 driving the look and feel of their site.

-***Aside:** If you don't know what a stylesheet is, it's a collection of CSS rules that target various elements on your page using a declarative format.*
+***Aside:** If you don't know what a stylesheet is, it's a collection of CSS rules that target various elements on your page, specifying their style using a declarative format.*

 For example, at one point while working on Kobweb, I used a todo app to learn from, and at least half of the time I spent was crawling over